 How Does My Doctor Know I Have Uterine Cancer?

-If you’re having symptoms that might be caused by cancer in the uterus, such as unusual bleeding or pelvic pain, your doctor will want to get more information.
+If you’re having symptoms that might be caused by cancer in the uterus, such as unusual vaginal bleeding or pelvic pain, your doctor will want to get more information.
 Your doctor is likely to ask you questions about:

 Your health history, including whether you've ever had pelvic radiation